ComputeCanada/molmodsim-amber-md-lesson/_episodes/14-Preparing_Protein-Membrane_System.md

 Known Issues:
 Using MC barostat with hard LJ cutoff is known to cause bilayer deformation.
 It is recommended to use an LJ force switch when running simulations with the MC barostat.[Gomez, 2021](https://onlinelibrary.wiley.com/doi/abs/10.1002/jcc.26798)

+- To see all available lipids use  `--available_lipids_all`, but the list will have thousands of items!

-### Creating simulation systems with packmol-memgen
+### Creating a membrane-only simulation system

 - What lipids are available?

 ~~~